brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 - Fan motor: Brushless DC motor rated for the supply voltage and constant operation, no hall sensors needed, driven with up to 4 A current per phase
 - Lid motor: Brushed DC motor rated for the supply voltage and intermittent operation, can draw up to 2 A current

-Please test your set up carefully and monitor heat dissipation if you choose to push Minuet beyond these recommendations.
+Please test your set up carefully and monitor heat dissipation if you choose to operate Minuet beyond these recommendations.

 ## PCB assembly

 The KiCad project contains the bill of materials.
 It includes part numbers and orientations of all SMT components for the JLCPCB PCBA service.

 You will need advanced soldering skills to completely assemble this project by hand.
 Although most of the components can be soldered by hand, a few parts have very fine pitch pads that are inaccessible from the sides.
 You will need a solder stencil, fine solder paste, and a temperature controlled hot plate or a reflow oven.
 The fan motor driver chip in particular must be carefully soldered to ensure an efficient thermal bond to the PCB.
 You may find it easier to buy a board with the SMT components pre-assembled and then solder the remaining through-hole components by hand.
+The IR receiver cannot be installed at the factory because it requires a standoff.

 All of the SMT components are on the front side of the board.
 They should be soldered first before moving on to the through hole components.